josephryan/Hernandez_Ryan_2021_Recoding/01-MODULES/README.md

+# Perl Modules used by multiple scripts in this repo

 ## Servers.pm
-Perl module that distributes jobs on multiple servers or using multiple CPUs on a single server.
-The default setting is 32 CPUs on a single server.
-Alternatively, adjust file for appropriate number of CPUs and servers.
+Perl extension for generating individual shell scripts.
+Used for distributing jobs on multiple servers or multiple CPUs on a single server.
+Currently set to use 32 CPUs on a single server.
+However, the %SERVERS variable can be adjusted to run on multiple CPUs of multiple servers.
+See code for detail.

 ## CompHet.pm
 Perl module for compositional heterogeneity analyses which contains hypothetical trees used for simulation, generates amino acid frequencies for simulation, and computes comp-het indices for simulated datasets .